dkanade1/Capstone_project_Part_3_DA_Deepti_Kanade/README.md

 You are given a customer review from a women's e-commerce clothing store.

 Task:
-Classify the overall sentiment expressed in the review text.
+Classify the overall sentiment expressed in the review text.Estimate your confidence and Briefly explain the evidence supporting your decision.

 Sentiment labels:
 - Positive